Top 10 Public Universities in the USA in 2025

 The Golden Gate Bridge in San Francisco

-The University California, Berkeley is located in the San Francisco Bay Area.
+The University of California, Berkeley is located in the San Francisco Bay Area.

 2. University of California, Los Angeles (UCLA)